 Ranked above most internet providers – ACSI 2021

 The American Customer Satisfaction Index (ACSI) gives the largest internet providers annual customer satisfaction scores based on feedback from actual customers.
-In 2020, AT&T received a 68/100.
-While that was actually down from its 69/100 score the year before, it still ranks higher than all major cable internet providers, including Xfinity (66/100), Spectrum (63/100) and Cox (61/100).
-The only provider to score above AT&T was Verizon with a 73/100.
+In 2021, AT&T received a 71/100 — the highest of all internet providers, including Xfinity (67/100), Spectrum (63/100) and Cox (63/100).
+The only provider to equal AT&T’s score was Verizon.

 Best overall satisfaction – J.D.
 Power

 J.D.
 Power also performs annual customer satisfaction for the largest internet providers.
 In 2020, J.D.
 Power rated AT&T number one in overall satisfaction in every region it had service.
 Contributing to AT&T’s high satisfaction score were high marks for Performance and Reliability, Cost of Service and Customer Service.

-Standalone internet plans start at $35/mo. for AT&T Fiber and $45/mo. for AT&T DSL.* If your address is only serviceable for DSL, your plan will come with the fastest speeds available, up to 100 Mbps.
+Standalone internet plans start at $55/mo. for AT&T Fiber and $45/mo. for AT&T DSL.* If your address is only serviceable for DSL, your plan will come with the fastest speeds available, up to 100 Mbps.

 *ABP & Paperless billing + taxes, Incl unlimited internet data allowance ($30 value).
 Ltd avail/areas; speeds vary, not gt’d.

 AT&T does offer fixed wireless internet, but the service is less available than their DSL or fiber optic networks, covering only 5% of their serviceable areas.
 Primary service areas for AT&T fixed wireless include rural areas in the Midwest.

 The Smart Home Manager app, available for free on Android and iOS devices, gives you full control over your Wi-Fi connection.
 Download the app and log in with your AT&T credentials to view devices connected to your AT&T Wi-Fi, block devices and set parental controls.

 You can save $5/mo. by enrolling in Auto-Pay.
 Senior citizens, military members and low-income households may also qualify for a discount on AT&T services.